 A great uniform program does not have to be complicated.
 Many small teams start with:

-- Two to three tops per team member
+- Two to three tops per team member (enough for a weekly rotation)

-- A plan to reorder when new hires join
+- A plan to reorder when new hires join or garments wear out

 Ready to upgrade your team's uniforms?